About The Generator Fund

 What we Fund

-As a part of the Andy Warhol Foundation for Visual Art’s Regional Regranting Program, this fund targets informal, non-incorporated artist collectives and independent organizers whose work often falls outside the scope of typical funding sources.
+As a part of the Andy Warhol Foundation for Visual Art’s Regional Regranting Program, this fund targets artists, informal non-incorporated artist collectives, and independent curators and organizers whose work often falls outside the scope of typical funding sources.
 The fund is meant to support artistic activity outside of the studio, to encourage collaboration, and to foster new connections and institutions among artists in Buffalo, Niagara Falls, and the suburban and rural areas that surround us.
 The fund is administered by the Buffalo Institute for Contemporary Art.

 Types of Grants